winitzki/scall/tutorial/programming_dhall.md

 ### Some properties of the Church encoding

 Here we show proofs of some technical properties of Church-encoded types.
 (Those properties are shown in the paper "Recursive types for free".
-Here we give some more detailed proofs.)
+Here we give more detailed proofs.)

 Throughout this section, we assume that `F` is a lawful covariant functor for which an evidence value `functorF : Functor F` is available.
 We define the type `C` by `C = LFix F`, or in explicit form: `C = ∀(R : Type) → (F R → R) → R`.